 Of course!
 You can add:

 - A scoop of nut butter (such as peanut butter or almond butter).
-This makes the brownies fudgier.
+This makes the brownies even fudgier.

 - Sea salt